BYUCamachoLab/SiPANN/docs/source/tutorials/HalfRing.rst

 All elements found in SiPANN.scee can be simulated basically identically.
-If you’d like this in script form, it can be found on github,
+If you’d like this tutorial as a jupyter notebook, it can be found on github,
 `here <https://github.com/contagon/SiPANN/blob/master/examples/Tutorials/HalfRing.ipynb>`__